I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-fsrtlsetkerneleafile.md

 <p> </p>

 ## -remarks
 <p> This routine assumes all passed in buffers are from kernel mode.</p>

 <p>One or more Kernel EA’s may be set, modified and/or deleted in a single call to <b>FsRtlSetKernelEaFile</b>.
 Normal EA’s may also be set using the <b>FsRtlSetKernelEaFile</b> function.
-You delete EA’s by specifying an <b>EAName</b> with an <b>EaValueLength</b> of zero.
-You can intermix inserting new, modifying existing, or removing EA’s in a single call.</p>

-<p> This routine assumes all passed in buffers are from kernel mode.</p>

-<p>One or more Kernel EA’s may be set, modified and/or deleted in a single call to <b>FsRtlSetKernelEaFile</b>.
-Normal EA’s may also be set using the <b>FsRtlSetKernelEaFile</b> function.